Axioms for the category of Hilbert spaces and linear contractions: The theorem

-The previous section showed that if a category $\cat{D}$ satisfies~\eqref{axiom:dagger}--\eqref{axiom:colimits}, then the functor $\cat{C}(I, -)$ from the completion $\cat{C} = \cat{D}[\mathcal{D}^{-1}]$ to $\cat{Hilb}_{\mathcal{C}}$ is an equivalence of monoidal dagger categories \cite[Theorem 8]{heunenkornell:hilbert}.
-Here $\mathcal{C} = \cat{C}(I, I)$ is an involutive field that is canonically isomorphic either to $\RR$ or to $\CC$ up to a choice of imaginary unit \cite[Proposition 5]{heunenkornell:hilbert}.
 To complete the proof of the main theorem, in this section we will determine the image of $\cat{D}$ in $\cat{Hilb} = \cat{Hilb}_{\mathcal C}$.
 The same proof applies to both the real and the complex cases.
 To simplify the presentation, we identify $\cat{D}$ with its canonical image in $\cat{C}$.

 First, we characterize $\mathcal{D} \subsetof \mathcal{C}$.

 \begin{lemma} We have that $\mathcal{D} = \{ z \in \mathcal{C} \mid |z| \leq 1\}$. \end{lemma} \begin{proof} Let $z \in [0,1] \subsetof \mathcal C$ be an element of the unit interval.
 The morphism $v \colon I \to I \oplus I$ with components $\sqrt z$ and $\sqrt{1 - z}$ is a dagger monomorphism and thus in $\cat{D}$.
 It follows that $z = v^\dagger \comp (1 \oplus 0) \comp v$ is also in $\cat{D}$.
 We conclude that $\mathcal{D} \supseteq \{z \in \mathcal{C} \mid 0 \leq z \leq 1\}$.
 We also know that $\mathcal{D} \supseteq \{z \in \mathcal{C} \mid |z| = 1\}$ because $\cat{D}$ contains all isometries.
 Therefore, $\mathcal{D} \supseteq \{z \in \mathcal{C} \mid |z| \leq 1\}$.